owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source2_image_1.md

 media_type: image

 _title: The Penny Magazine, Lace Made by Caterpillars
 description: An image of a full magazine page, featuring two columns of text.
-The left column includes the title "Lace made by Caterpillars" and the right title includes the title "Zoological Society."
+The left column includes an article titled "Lace made by Caterpillars" and the right column includes an article titled "Zoological Society."
 creator: The Society for the Diffusion of Useful Knowledge
 _date: 1832
 rights: Public Domain